 In either situation the cold store is a tool that enables the future trade and unless business risks are correlated between parties, the cold storage owner can only depend on a cost-plus rental income.
 The ‘plus’ is a factor of demand and service ability.

 In this model, the chain of custody is best when kept singular and a series of operational processes and checks are used to maximise final delivery and price realisation of the goods.
-The cold-chain here prices itself on service excellence and evaluates against the current price of goods at destination.
+The cold-chain here prices itself on service excellence and evaluates against the receiving price of goods at destination.

 This cold-chain practise can also negatively impact the product, specially as the most susceptible of perishables (those that have little storage longevity) are the major items serviced.
 Since a longer series of activities including handling, a higher perishability matrix, storage and distribution are involved, this integrated cold-chain could also be considered as a value-preserving service; one that has the highest impact on final price realisation.
 In fact, on understanding the importance they play in a product’s life cycle, all the great cold-chain companies in the world also became producer owners.
-While the service provider can be owner of the produce, even service provision itself is seen as a valid business model.
+While the service provider can be owner of the produce, even the service provision is seen as a valid business model in itself.

 What is really involved in any logistics trade: a service based delivery system that involves activities such as handling, storage, haulage, distribution.
 The delivery is necessitated to the market and entails service levels including inventory control and involves multi-locational management.
 The biggest bottleneck is that since the market and source are not common, reverse loads for capacity utilisation is important for optimising costs.
 All of this applies to the cold-chain with the added proviso of perishability which requires a higher specialisation in handling and care.